Aiven-Labs/pgvector-tensorflow-movie-recommendations-workshop/README.md

 ### Step 2.
 Set up Codespaces

+Press the button to open this repository in GitHub Codespaces:

+[![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)]( https://github.com/codespaces/new/Aiven-Labs/pgvector-tensorflow-movie-recommendations-workshop)

-On the GitHub page, select the `<> Code` button, choose the `Codespaces` tab and choose `Create codespace on main`.
+Or, if you prefer to do it manually: at the top of this GitHub page, above the file browser, select the `<> Code` button, choose the `Codespaces` tab and choose `Create codespace on main`.
 This will start up a new Codespaces environment.

-Or just press the button:

-[![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)]( https://github.com/codespaces/new/Aiven-Labs/pgvector-tensorflow-movie-recommendations-workshop)

 <!-- The old gitpod link [https://gitpod.io/#https://github.com/Aiven-Labs/pgvector-tensorflow-movie-recommendations-workshop/](https://gitpod.io/#https://github.com/Aiven-Labs/pgvector-tensorflow-movie-recommendations-workshop/) to create a workspace with the lab.
 -->